Bone Marrow Aspiration and Biopsy

 Bone marrow is the soft and sponge-like tissue found inside the body's larger bones that produces blood cells.
 Bone marrow aspiration and biopsy are procedures used to collect and evaluate bone marrow cells and structure.

 Bone marrow has a honeycomb or sponge-like structure, consisting of a fibrous network that is filled with liquid.
 The liquid portion contains blood (hematopoetic) stem cells, blood cells in various stages of maturation, and "raw materials" such as iron, vitamin B12, and folate that are required for cell production.

 The primary function of the bone marrow is to produce red blood cells (RBCs), platelets, and white blood cells (WBCs).
-The number and type of cell being produced at any one time is based on the cell function, blood loss, and a normal, continual replacement of old cells.
+The number and type of cell being produced at any one time is based on your body's needs (for example, if you are fighting an infection, or to keep up with blood loss) as well as a normal, continual replacement of old cells.

 Red Blood Cells (RBCs)